 Earthquake Prediction attempts to answer those questions, by connecting the interlocking parts of a scientific detective story that ranges from the steppes of Russia, to the jungles of Central America, and back to the San Andreas, Cascadia and New Madrid Fault Zones in the US and Canada.
 Remarkable evidence concerning what has been hypothesized about quake prediction--from as early as antiquity to the present--gives a thought-provoking overview of how this topic has remained in scientific limbo for so many centuries.

-This is the book that calls for the first steps to be taken toward the creation of a seismic advisory for the US--lagging far behind China, Japan and other countries who have already done so decades ago.
-Here is a seismic exposé, casting light on all the unspoken realities regarding a taboo subject laid bare with a lucid and compelling narration, culminating in a list of hours-long higher probability windows for seismicity into the future.
+This is the work that calls for the first steps to be taken toward the creation of a seismic advisory for the US--lagging behind China, Japan and other countries who have already done so decades ago.
+There are few books casting light on all the unspoken realities regarding this taboo subject--and only one culminating in a list of specific hours-long higher probability windows for seismicity into the future.
 Earthquake Prediction gives the plain spoken reasons how and why it should be realized that it is plausible, with some degree of accuracy, to forecast the next ground-shaking catastrophe.

 More than anything though, it's a homage to the human race, a clan of clever and gutsy anthropoids who may get knocked down from time to time, but who always struggle back to their feet, swinging hard enough to defeat any opponent foolish enough to climb into the ring.
 The San Andreas might have won the first few rounds, and the Cascadia or New Madrid might be the next contenders up.
 This work says that the smart money though is firmly, irretrievably, without the slightest doubt...on us.